 Powell Peak is a Class 2 hike in Rocky Mountain National Park that utilizes trail approaches for about half the hike.
-The route we provide is the easiest, least technical approach, but is fairly lengthy coming in at 16.2 miles RT.
+The route we provide is the easiest, least technical approach, but is fairly lengthy coming in at 15.6 miles RT with over 4,800 feet of gain.
+This is similar to a Longs Peak kind of day.
+While younger, stronger hikers will be back in time for dinner, others may find themselves pushing it past dinner time.
 The trailhead is accessible to any passenger vehicle.
 During the main summer months, crowds in the park can be quite a deterrent and finding a place to camp impossible.
 Fortunately for Front Range residents, the trailhead parking can be reached easily and a parking spot located with a very early morning start.

 From Estes Park, the shortest way to the Glacier Gorge TH is to take CO36 SW out of town toward the park.
 Drive past the Beaver Meadows Visitor Center and continue to the entrance station and gain your admittance.
 A short distance past the entrance station is an intersection where you should turn left onto the Bear Lake Road.
 It's about 1.3 miles from the Beaver Meadows Visitor Center to this intersection.
 Head on up the Bear Lake Road, going past the large Glacier Basin Campground and continue to the Glacier Gorge Trailhead parking area, which is about 8.4 miles from the intersection just past the entrance station.
 If this parking area is already full, there are two other close-by options.
 One is to continue on up to the Bear Lake parking area, which holds even more vehicles.
 From there, a trail leads back down that will intersect the Glacier Gorge trail.
 Another option is to go back down from the Glacier Gorge parking area two switchbacks and after the second one, there is a small parking area for a half dozen vehicles.
 From there, you're probably best off to just walk back up to the Glacier Gorge TH.
 All of these parking areas tend to fill completely on summer days, especially weekends.
 But there's almost always someone pulling out.
 Best advice is to get here early - prior to 7:00 AM.
 Do not park along the road.
 Your vehicle may be towed.